adaltas/jumbo/README.md

 When installing a service, all its components are auto-installed on the best fitting hosts by default.
 You can avoid the auto-installation with the flag `--no-auto`.
 Note that the service's clients clients will always be installed on all hosts.

-When you add a new vm to a cluster with services installed, the clients of each service are automatically installed on the vm.
+When you add a new VM to a cluster with services installed, the clients of each service are automatically installed on the vm.

 #### Component installation